hauptem/Anthropic-Claude_36-Cipher-Gematria_Skill/README.md

 - This software is provided "AS IS" without warranty of any kind
 - The authors and contributors are not responsible for any damages or issues that may arise from its use

-MIT License - feel free to use and modify as needed.